Does your website safe from Heartbleed Bug?

 Status of different OpenSSL versions:-

-Qualys SSL labs have also included in their SSL scan tool to test if the server is vulnerable to the heartbleed attack.
-You can access SSL Server test at https://www.ssllabs.com/ssltest/
+SSL Labs – Qualys have also included in their SSL scan tool to test if the given URL is vulnerable to the heartbleed attack.

-You can also test locally on a server using OpenSSL command as following.
+OpenSSL – You can also test locally on a server using OpenSSL command as follows.

 echo "QUIT"|openssl s_client -connect facebook.com:443 2>&1|grep 'server extension "heartbeat" (id=15)' || echo safe

-Obviously, you are gonna replace facebook.com:443 with your DNS/IP address.
+Obviously, you are going to replace facebook.com:443 with your site.